 The Castle also houses a popular tea room, and it has wonderful events occasionally, so keep an eye on their website.

 Address: Whitstable Castle and Gardens, Tower Hill, Whitstable, Kent, CT5 2BW

 Opening Hours: Gardens: 7am – sunset; Tearooms: 10am – 5pm

 Whitstable’s beach huts are everywhere on the ‘Gram,’ and you can snag yourself some cute shots by then.

 Facing the seafront, to your left, you have small but beautifully decorated huts.
 And if you keep walking for five/ten minutes, you’ll find a plethora of beach huts all lined up in rows.

-Each one different with its brightly coloured stripes and décor.
+Each one is different with their brightly coloured stripes and décor.

 There you’ll find the working harbour that is predominantly used by whelk and oyster fishermen and is home to several good restaurants and shacks.

-Just like the colourful beach huts, you’ll find brightly coloured fishing boats of the Whitstable fleet moored around Whitstable’s Harbour.
+Just like the colourful beach huts, you’ll find brightly coloured fishing boats of the Whitstable fleet moored around the harbour.